ChrisZie/HugoSymphony/content/_index.md

     data: $235 Billion
     bar: 1
     question2: or 55% of **all** **donations** you can get are made online, mainly through Social Media and your website?
-    answer: 'You know as well as we do that how much change you make is **directly** tied to your funding.
+    answer: 'You know as well as we do that how much change you make is **directly** tied to funding.
     <br><br>We create fantastic online fundraising campaigns that reach donors and investors all over the world,
-    providing you with income that lets you make the change you need.'
+    providing you with income that lets you make your impact.'
 ---